 Part III: Restoration and Regeneration with the Timbaktu Collective

 In 1990, Bablu Ganguly and Mary Vattamattam purchased 32 acres of wasteland and named the property Timbaktu.
 They had a goal: to restore the ecology of the degraded land using a minimal amount of money.
 They hired a forest watcher to patrol the property and prevent locals from harvesting or grazing plants.
 The forest watcher gathered and dispersed seeds from the hardy plants that took root in the inhospitable soil.
 These pioneer plants cracked through the salt crust, and made it possible for less resilient plants to take root.
 Slowly larger plants with deeper root systems sprouted, aerated the soil, drew water to the surface, and cycled nutrients up from below the salt crust.
-Natural processes began to reverse the decades of human impact under the watchful eye of the Timbaktu staff.
+Natural processes began to turn back the decades of human impact under the watchful eye of the Timbaktu staff; the desertification was being reversed.

 In 1992, Vattamattam and Ganguly shared the success of the Timbaktu ecological experiment with the surrounding community.
 They worked with a committee from neighboring Mushtikovila village to create a land management team to oversee 125 acres near the village.
 The committee called the communally protected area the Kalpavalli (“eternal source of abundance”) Community Conservation Area (KCCA).
 The team organized seedling plantings, rebuilt old water catchment systems, created firebreaks to prevent destructive wildfires, and organized teams of forest watchers to make sure local families harvested resources equitably and sustainably from the communally-managed land.